 The MHF opted to return to Lexington in 2019 based on results and partnered with Marketwave to handle the public outreach as well as other events in Ocala, Fla., and Fort Worth, Texas.
 The buildup to the 2018 Lexington event:

-- Secured media coverage: four TV news stories and four print stories, including a 4.5-minute segment on the Lexington ABC affiliate’s Good Day Kentucky.
+- Secured media coverage: The Washington Post, four TV news stories and four print stories, including a 4.5-minute segment on the Lexington ABC affiliate’s Good Day Kentucky.

 - Total views: 91,353 total views with 55,700 coming from TV reports.